Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, a high 60.1% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 320 trips per day across all routes, equating to approximately 19 weekly trips per individual stop.
-The accompanying map shows the 100 nearest stops to the location centrepoint.
+According to the 2021 Census, a high 60.1% of residents work from home, possibly due to COVID-19 conditions.
+The service frequency averages 320 trips per day across all routes, equating to approximately 19 weekly trips per individual stop.
+A map accompanies this data, showing the 100 nearest stops to St Ives' location centrepoint.

 Frequently Asked Questions - Transport